QL2024/CELTYC/vignettes/CELTYC.Rmd

 ## Estimating cell-type fractions for the LIHC samples
 The first step of CELTYC is to estimate cell-type fractions from bulk DNA methylation (DNAm) data.
 Here we use DNAm data `bmiq.m`, a matrix with rows of CpGs and columns of samples, for Liver Hepatocellular Carcinoma (LIHC) samples (cancer and normal) for demonstration.
-To estimate cell-type fractions, for solid tissue, we use an R package `EpiSCORE`.
+To estimate cell-type fractions (CTFs), for solid tissue, we use an R package `EpiSCORE`.
 Because the full LIHC dataset `bmiq.m` is too large for inclusion here, we just display the syntax:
 ```{r chunk2, eval=F, echo=T}
 library(EpiSCORE)
 avDNAm.m <- constAvBetaTSS(bmiq.m,type="450k") #computing the average DNAm over a window 200bp upstream of TSS, or if not available over 1st exon probes.
 estF.o <- wRPC(avDNAm.m,ref=mrefLiver.m,useW=TRUE,wth=0.4,maxit=500) # Estimating cell-type fraction with a DNAm reference matrix for liver via weighted robust linear regression
 estF.m <- estF.o$estF
 ```
+`estF.m` is the estimated cell-type fraction matrix, with rows of sample IDs in `bmiq.m` and columns of 5 cell types in the liver tissue:  cholangiocytes(Chol), endothelial cells(EC), hepatocytes(Hep), Kupffer cells(Kup), lymphocytes(Lym).

 ## Identifying cell-type specific differentially methylated CpGs (DMCTs)
 Next, we want to identify DMCTs employing the previously published CellDMC algorithm (`EpiDISH::CellDMC()`).
 Running `EpiDISH::CellDMC` requires the input of abovementioned matrix `bmiq.m`, and the use of the phenotype information (`pheno.df`, a data.frame with rows matched for `bmiq.m`), and again here we only display the syntax: